giantpanda9/codesamples-python3-gevent-site-parser/README.md

 7. options in points 4,5,6 can be combined as follows: python run_parser.py -r -v -s so the script will be able to both display the results and store them
 8. You also can use a BASH script included ./menu.sh to see some fucntions organized in a menu
 # Task Description
+Write a webcrawler using python that crawls a single domain.
+For example, given the URL 'news.ycombinator.com', it should crawl the main page and the comments, but not any external links.
+After finishing crawling the program it should print the links between pages.

+The goal is to make the crawler work as fast as possible by using `gevent`.